shweta-yadav15/Suicides-and-Happiness-data-analysis/README.md

 - Cufflinks

 ## Project motivation
 Year 2020 have been a difficult year for all of us.
-Since the depression rates might spike in the cureent situation due to economy and health, they can lead to more number of suicides in coming times.
+Since the depression rates might spike in the current situation due to economy and health, they can lead to more number of suicides in coming times.
 I wanted to learn what factors in past years affected the number of suicides.
 Also, to see other side of the spectrum I wanted to understand how happinessof a country depends on different factors.

 ## Files in the repository